Marco Denevi: Career

 Ceremonia Secreta was filmed as Secret Ceremony in 1968 starring Elizabeth Taylor, Mia Farrow, Robert Mitchum, and Peggy Ashcroft.
 It was directed by Joseph Losey, with a screenplay written by George Tabori.
 In his edition of this and other Denevi works (Macmillan, 1965), Donald A. Yates mentions Denevi's admiration for Wilkie Collins, whose work this novella resembles.

 He is less known as an essayist, but he also cultivated that genre with his República de Trapalanda (1989), a late work, where he took on Ezequiel Martínez Estrada and Domingo Faustino Sarmiento's view of the Argentine republic.

 He was born in the province of Buenos Aires, Argentina, and at a young age he began playing the piano and reading.
 He graduated from college in 1939, and did not receive his law degree until 1956.

 In 1987 he was inducted into the Argentine Academy of Letters.

-It is important to note Denevi's desire to be a playwright.
+Denevi had a desire to be a playwright.
 He wrote many dramatic pieces but felt he was not talented enough to write for the theater in Spain.